- How to Engage Your Presentation Audience - Without PowerPoint

 Now that we've explored some non-technical PowerPoint alternatives, let's look at some great software PowerPoint alternatives.

 When it comes to the "anti-PowerPoints," Prezi is king.
-Walking that fine line between being unique yet understandable, engaging and yet still comfortable, Prezi bills itself as a "nonlinear presentation tool"—an apt description for an app that flies in the face of traditional presentations' "stack of slides" metaphor.
+It walks that fine line between being unique yet understandable, engaging and yet still comfortable.
+Prezi bills itself as a "nonlinear presentation tool."
+That's an apt description for an app that flies in the face of traditional presentations' "stack of slides" metaphor.

 Instead of seeing each part of your presentation as individual slides, Prezi lets you lay out your entire presentation on one canvas, and then zoom in and out to see specific points or the bigger picture.

-You've likely already seen nonlinear presentations during TED talks, and perhaps in infographic-style videos that put info together for a big picture at the end.
+You've likely already seen nonlinear presentations during TED talks.
+Perhaps you've seen infographic-style videos that put info together for a big picture at the end.
 It can be an effective presentation style for conveying information that goes together—or just for spicing up a traditional presentation.

 If you want to make nonlinear presentation, you'll find that Prezi is a great app for it.
 It's simple to use, with an interface that keeps enough of the traditional slide layout to make you feel comfortable with it, while giving you the simple tools you need to format your text and more.